 Aqueous differentiation of KBOs:

-The partial pressure of CO2 in trapped gas pockets between a saltwater ocean and the overlying icy crust will force carbon dioxide into solution where it reacts with water to form carbonic acid, lowering the pH in KBO oceans.
+The partial pressure of carbon dioxide gas trapped in pockets between a internal saltwater ocean and its overlying icy crust would force carbon dioxide into solution where it reacts with water to form carbonic acid, lowering the pH in internal KBO oceans.

-As aqueous differentiation densifies a KBO, subsidence events (‘KBO quakes’) may vent trapped gas to outer space, reducing the partial pressure of CO2 in solution, which may cause carbonic acid to bubble out of solution in the form of CO2.
+As aqueous differentiation densifies a KBO, subsidence events (‘KBO quakes’) may vent trapped gas to outer space, reducing the partial pressure of carbon dioxide, causing carbonic acid to bubble out of solution in the form of gaseous carbon dioxide bubbles.
 Additionally, seismic vibrations of KBO quakes alone would tend to nucleate CO2 bubbles, like shaking a carbonated beverage.